jkmoua/CppNotes/Topics/Section8-9:Classes.md

 Sometimes it is useful to have a collection of values of different types and to treat the collection as a single item.
 In C++, structures do exactly this.

 A **structure** type is a user-defined composite type.
-Analogous to predefined types we are already familiar with such as ``int``, ``double``, and ``char``, we create variables of this type and store values in the variables of specified type.
+Analogous to the primitive types we are already familiar with such as ``int``, ``double``, and ``char``, we create variables of this type and store values in the variables of specified type.
 In the case of structures, its values are variables, all of which can be their own type, even other structures!
 The structure's values are variables called **members** and they will also hold their own values.

 Before we can create a variable of a structure type, we must first define what this structure will contain.